mezis/mezis.github.com/_drafts/remote.md

 remote myself.
 Over a quarter, I went from 100% on-site to 80% remote (on a 20 days remote / 4 days on-site basis). <br/>
-After a brief period of cabin fever on my end and sense of abandonment from my team, we found a suitable rythm and communication style.
+After a brief period of cabin fever on my end and sense of abandonment from my team, we found a suitable rhythm and communication style.
 One-on-one discussions became more frequent, meetings became more focused (agendas!) albeit less frequent, and gathering on-site with the team became more celebratory.